 About Devi Tide:

 Devi Tide has over thirty years of experience as a spiritual teacher, retreat guide, and as a healer.
 She was the first woman to address a Sufi Symposium in Hyderabad, India.
 An Emeritus Secretary General of the Sufi Order International, she represents Sufi ideals of inter-religious harmony and personal transformation in her seminars, public speaking and individual and group retreats.
-For more information about Devi Tide and the Sufi Healing Order, please visit her website: devitide.com.
+For more information about the Inayati Order, visit: inayatiorder.org

 Reprinted from Integral Yoga Magazine, Fall 2005 issue.